Subprocessors

 |---|---|---|

-For customers with an executed Keygraph Data Processing Agreement, the right to object to new Subprocessors is governed by Section 3.1 of that agreement.
-For customers using the Keygraph Standard Data Processing Terms (available at keygraph.io/dpa), the right to object is governed by Section 3.3 of those terms.
-(Note: As detailed in Categories A and B, objection procedures do not apply to opt-in primary cloud hosts or opt-in AI features, as Customers may simply decline to opt-in.)
+For customers with a separately signed data processing agreement or addendum, the right to object to new Subprocessors is governed by that signed agreement or addendum.
+For customers using the Keygraph Data Processing Addendum (available at keygraph.io/dpa), the right to object is governed by Section 3.3 of the Standard DPA Terms.

 Email legal@keygraph.io with questions about Keygraph's Subprocessor program or to confirm the current list of Subprocessors.